jojoelfe/tempest/README.md

-# TEmplate Matchin Position and Euler-angle Scientific Tools (TEMPEST)
+# TEmplate Matching Position and Euler-angle Scientific Tool (TEMPEST)

 A ChimeraX plugin to visualize high-resolution template matching results from cisTEM